Guide To A Sustainable Thanksgiving

 • Enjoy the leftovers!
 Thanksgiving just might offer some of the best leftovers of the year.
 Enjoy them the next day or get creative with what’s remaining and develop some new, interesting recipes.

-• If there are any leftover food scraps or food-soiled paper items items from your holiday meal, make sure they all make their way into your green compost cart.
-Click here to review our compost tips and tricks and read below for more Thanksgiving compost pointers.
+• If there are any leftover food scraps or food-soiled paper items from your holiday meal, make sure they all make their way into your green compost cart.
+Please make sure paper plates or boxes are uncoated (no plastic lining or metallic accents) first!
+When in doubt, check out these sorting or compost tips and tricks and read below for more Thanksgiving compost pointers.

 Easy Compost Tips for Your Thanksgiving Meal